 Remembering My Father

-When I was in high school, I took an English class that focused on developing writing skills.
-Full disclosure: the class was required and I probably would not otherwise have taken it.
-Anyway, one assignment called for us to write a short autobiography.
-I don’t recall what I wrote, but I do remember that my teacher offered some encouraging comments along with a decent grade.
-At the time, I was unaccustomed to such confidence-boosting feedback for my writing and, frankly, it never occurred to me to even hope for that.
-But the supportive words from the teacher motivated me.
-For the first time, writing didn’t seem like a chore, but possibly a fun thing that I could actually do.
+When I was in high school, I took a writing class in which we were asked to compose a short autobiography.
+I don’t recall what I wrote, but I do remember that my teacher had given me some encouraging comments along with a respectable grade.
+At the time, I was unaccustomed to confidence-boosting feedback for my writing and, frankly, it never occurred to me to even hope for that.
+But the supportive words from that teacher motivated me.
+That was a seminal moment for me – the moment writing ceased to be a chore.

-Armed with my (apparently) praiseworthy two-page essay, now adorned with glowing feedback which, in retrospect, was probably something like, “Nicely written story and no glaring grammatical errors,” I was now well onto the no-turning-back trajectory of becoming the next Hemingway.
-Swelling with pride from the teacher’s evidently charitable endorsement of my literary prowess, I shared the joy with my parents, then beseeched my dad to write about a moment in his life.
-Any aspect of his life.
-It could be about something from his past or present, a brief autobiography (my newfound area of expertise, of which I now had two pages of proof).
+Armed with my ostensibly praiseworthy two-page essay, now adorned with glowing feedback, which, in retrospect, was probably something like, “Nicely written story and no glaring grammatical errors,” I was now well onto the no-turning-back trajectory of becoming the next Hemingway.
+I shared the good news with my parents.
+Taking it a step further, I pressed my dad to write about a period in his life.
+Maybe a brief autobiography, I suggested, since this was my newfound genre of expertise.
+After all, I now had two pages of proof.
 His response was, well, let’s just say, unenthusiastic.

-And as I read his essay, I began to understand some things about writing and how that relates to other ways we express ourselves.
-My father could comfortably speak about things he did, like playing stickball as a kid on a busy street in the Bronx, having had to frequently dash between parked cars to dodge oncoming traffic and even the occasional horse and buggy.
-He could speak about the wonderfully tantalizing aromas of breads and pastries emanating from local bakeries.
-And he could speak about what it was like to sit in a sweltering junior high school classroom in late June, baking in the intense afternoon sun while wearing the requisite long-sleeved shirt and tie.
+As I read his words, I began to understand some things about writing and how that relates to other ways we express ourselves.
+My father could speak excitedly about things he did, like playing stickball as a kid on a busy street in the Bronx, having had to dash between parked cars to dodge oncoming traffic and even the occasional horse and buggy.
+He could speak wistfully about the wonderfully tantalizing aromas of breads and pastries emanating from local bakeries.
+And he could speak amusedly about what it was like to sit in a sweltering junior high school classroom in late June, baking in the intense afternoon sun while wearing the requisite long-sleeved shirt and tie.
 He was a wonderful storyteller, bringing life to his experiences, often injecting humor, even laughing at himself and his foibles.

 But none of this came through in his writing.
 It was void of description.
 There was no imagery.
 Just the facts, ma’am, the plot points of his life.
 “I grew up in the Bronx… My parents spoke little English… My best friend’s name was Bernie…” Writing requires time, patience, and practice.
 He couldn’t easily translate his memories into this different medium of expression.
 It had simply never been part of his experience.

-I was shocked that my dad had actually made the effort to write something.
+After all the resistance, I was shocked that my dad had actually made the effort to write something.
 But more, I was grateful.
 Above all, it was a loving, confirming gesture.
 I could tell it wasn’t his first draft: there were no cross-outs, each new paragraph was indented.
 He had taken his time.
 I think he wanted me to be proud of him.
-His apprehension, I came to recognize, was rooted in his worry that I might not be.
+His apprehension, I came to recognize, was rooted in a worry that I might not be.